rphair/frankenwallet/docs/usage/sharing.md

 Computer scientists and operators will recall the general principle that [key exchange](https://en.wikipedia.org/wiki/Key_exchange) is most vulnerable when a communication channel is first established.
 At this point, a potential "man in the middle" has their main, and generally their only, opportunity to compromise the key on which the rest of a otherwise perfectly encrypted communication channel is based.

 On conventional systems — and for [your backups](/usage/backups) or deliberately shared resources that we'll look at in this use case — that opportunity comes whenever these files are encrypted.
-The Frankenwallet's [zero trust](https://en.wikipedia.org/wiki/Zero_trust_architecture) model assumes that the user's host system also hosts an attacker with the ability to observe or record passwords that are entered there: so resources encrypted there might be intercepted and decrypted on either the host system or wherever they are transferred to.
+The Frankenwallet's [zero trust](https://en.wikipedia.org/wiki/Zero_trust_architecture) model assumes that the user's host system also hosts an attacker with the ability to observe or record passwords that are entered there: so resources encrypted there might be identified and decrypted on either the host system or any place to which they are transferred.

-Conversely, the same protection we believe protects our Frankenwallet backups also applies to other files and archives encrypted in the Frankenwallet for use by others.
-Once our counterpart possesses our own designated encryption password — never entered outside *their own* Frankenwallet, as it never would be on ours — the same security guarantees for those resources in our own Frankenwallet will also apply to theirs.
+So the **good news** is that the same protection we believe protects our Frankenwallet backups also applies to other files and archives encrypted in the Frankenwallet for use by others.
+Once our counterpart possesses our own designated encryption password — never entered outside *their own* Frankenwallet, as it would also be confined to our ours — the same security guarantees for those resources in our own Frankenwallet will also apply to theirs.

 {: .note }
 > This assumes acceptance of the "unbreakability" of [software AES encryption](/intro/encryption) as recommended throughout this project.

-This argument, if accepted, means that the only chance to decrypt your shared data has been lost if they cannot use your Frankenwallet or read its files — and likewise your data will be equally safe at the other end as long as your associates follow the same protocol.
+This argument, if accepted, means that your attacker's only chance to decrypt your shared data has been lost if they cannot use your Frankenwallet nor read its own files — and likewise your data will be equally safe at the other end as long as your associates follow the same protocol.

 ## Shared resource workflow {#sharing-workflow}